bzabk/PubTrends/App/info.md

 .
 ```
 It may happen that a given **PMID** does not have any associated datasets.
 In such cases, that **PMID** is skipped.

+I tried using asynchronous programming to handle API requests, but it turned out that the API has a limited number of calls per second.
+As a result, the asynchronous approach ended up performing worse than the synchronous one.